 Reusable Earplugs

-Although they tend to be more expensive, you can quickly recover your money back because you don’t have to keep buying disposable earplugs.
+Although they tend to be more expensive, you can quickly recover your money because you don’t have to keep buying disposable earplugs.

 Custom-Made Earplugs